Magazine

 So, what’s the story behind the strange church?

-Let’s rewind – how did you end up in Guatemala in the first place?
+Let’s rewind.
+How did you end up in Guatemala in the first place?

-'Truth be told, my journey didn’t start in Guatemala at all,' he recounts.
-'Initially, I traveled to European nations, with Mexico being the first Latin country I visited.
-After some work there, I moved to Colombia for two years, before connecting with the Jewish community in nearby Guatemala.'
+“Truthfully, my journey didn’t begin in Guatemala at all,” he recalls.
+“I first traveled through Europe, with Mexico being the initial Latin country I visited.
+After working there, I spent two years in Colombia before eventually connecting with the Jewish community in nearby Guatemala.”

-The Jewish community in Guatemala is among the smallest in Latin America, numbering less than a thousand.
-They center around the Sephardic synagogue 'Magen David' in Guatemala City, and Rabbi Garmon quickly became a key figure.
-He cultivated a close relationship with former President Jimmy Morales, studying with him in *chevruta*.
-Even with President Alejandro Giammattei, who left office around 18 months ago, he maintains strong ties.
-These connections helped secure the decision to move Guatemala’s embassy to Jerusalem.
+The Jewish community in Guatemala is among the smallest in Latin America, numbering fewer than a thousand people.
+It centers around the Sephardic synagogue Magen David in Guatemala City, where Rabbi Garmon quickly became a central figure.
+He developed a close relationship with former President Jimmy Morales, studying with him in chevruta.
+He also maintains strong ties with President Alejandro Giammattei, who left office around 18 months ago.
+These relationships played a role in Guatemala’s decision to move its embassy to Jerusalem.

-Though not classified as antisemitic, Guatemala faces street crime and violence.
-'One Shabbat night, as I made my way alone to the synagogue, I sensed someone following me,' he shares.
-'My instincts were right, and in a dark alley, a group of muggers accosted me.
-Luckily for me, they caught me on Shabbat with empty pockets.
-Playing the victim, I claimed, “They just robbed me before you did.
-It’s not fair all the muggers target me.
-Try elsewhere.”
-To my surprise, my act worked.
-They offered some comfort and then fled.'
+While Guatemala is not considered an antisemitic country, it does struggle with street crime and violence.
+“One Shabbat night, as I was walking alone to the synagogue, I sensed someone following me,” he says.
+“My instincts were right.
+In a dark alley, a group of muggers confronted me.
+Fortunately, it was Shabbat and my pockets were empty.
+I played the victim and told them, ‘They already robbed me before you did.
+It’s not fair that all the muggers target me.
+Try elsewhere.’
+To my surprise, it worked.
+They even offered a few words of comfort before fleeing.”

 Did you often venture outside alone?